|1900||The Wonderful Wizard of Oz, by L. Frank Baum. The George M. Hill Publishing Co.: Chicago. Born May 15, 1856 in Chittennango, NY died 1919.

 Inch by Inch, Leo Lionni

-The Bullwinkle Show attracts kids and parents satire and creative writing
+The Bullwinkle Show airs.
+Its themes and plots attract kids and parents who enjoy satire and creative writing.

 The Lion, the Witch, and the Wardrobe, C. S. Lewis